 Conditions of Employment

-Training: IOs must successfully complete the twelve week Ottawa-based Intelligence Officer Entry Training (IOET) program.
+Intelligence Officers must successfully complete the Ottawa-based Intelligence Officer Entry Training (IOET) program.

-Mobility: IOs must be willing and able to relocate within Canada due to a variety of circumstances.
-IO’s must also be willing to travel as required by operational and organizational requirements.
+Intelligence Officers must be willing and able to relocate within Canada due to a variety of circumstances.
+Intelligence Officers must also be willing to travel as required by operational and organizational requirements.
 Assistance and financial support are provided in line with policy.

 Relocation to Ottawa is mandatory for the initial training purposes and subsequent three (3) year development program.

-IOs must complete a three (3) year professional development program that is based in Ottawa.
+Intelligence Officers must complete a three (3) year professional development program based in Ottawa.

-Once the professional development program is completed, IOs can further develop by taking additional training and progress into the investigator role.
+Once the professional development program is completed, Intelligence Officers can further develop by taking additional training and progress into the investigator role.